Mental health training for staff

 Supporting Student Mental Health (online training)

 This 50 - 60 minute online training program for staff of the University of Melbourne aims to assist you in supporting students experiencing mental health problems.
-Developed by CAPS, it covers topics including:
+Developed by Counselling and Psychological Services (CAPS), it covers topics including:

 • An introduction to student mental health